 Theiss Titillation Theory: Was there any more to Leia's slave girl costume beneath the panels of cloth hanging from front and back of the waistline?
 According to Carrie Fisher on the commentary, there wasn't, and at times, the cast and crew standing behind her could see "all the way to Florida", as it were.
 Oola suffers a wardrobe malfunction as she is being dragged towards Jabba the Hutt, and again as she falls through the trap door.
 You can still see a short bit of the first malfunction in the current special edition.
 Older editions have longer scenes.

 The musical number "Jedi Rocks", which replaced "Lapti Nek" in the 1997 version (see above) for no discernible reason except that the latter's disco and funk trappings may have made it seem a bit dated; not only do many fans consider it much more obnoxious and trying too hard to be funny, but complain that it's overly distracting in the scene itself.
 (Joh Yowza even gets up and yells right into the camera at one point.)

-The Rancor keeper crying over his dead pet.
-And the Rancor itself, once you know it's backstory and the fact that Rancor are naturally a relatively peaceful species.
+Malakili the Rancor keeper crying over his dead pet.
+And the Rancor itself, once you know its backstory and the fact that Rancor are naturally a relatively peaceful species.
 They are essentially the pitbulls of the Star Wars universe: gentle animals that can, by cruel treatment, be turned into vicious monsters.
-This one here acts the way it does because Jabba doesn't feed it very much, hence why it eats everything thrown into the pit, it's horribly underfed, and he also made it fight other dangerous creatures as big as it was.
-The animal keeper was planning to escape with it because Jabba was planning to pit it against something bigger than it was, but then Luke showed up...
+This one here acts the way it does because Jabba doesn't feed it very much, hence why it eats everything thrown into the pit, it's horribly underfed.
+And he also made it fight other dangerous creatures as big as it was.
+In the Legends continuity, the animal keeper was even planning to escape with it because Jabba was planning to pit it against something bigger than it was, but then Luke showed up...